-At a beginning level:
+At an intermediate level:

 - 1. Philosophies of Yoga Technique and Principles of the Discipline - 2.
-The Physical Postures and Asanas of Yoga Practice - 3.
+The Physical Postures of Yoga - 3.
 Warm Up and Breathing Exercises - 4.
 Vocabulary, History, and the Various Styles and Techniques of Yoga Practice - 5.
 Basic Anatomy Principles as They Relate to Hatha Yoga